AntsInMyEy3sJohnson/hazeltest/README.md

     queuePrefix:
       enabled: true
       prefix: "ht_"
-    # Configuration for the 'put' actor
+    # Configuration for the 'put'/'offer' actor
     putConfig:
       enabled: true
       numRuns: 10000
-      # indirectly load dimension 6, since this setting determines
+      # Indirectly load dimension 6, since this setting determines
       # how often the 'afterActionBatch' sleep will be performed
       batchSize: 50
       sleeps: